project-koku/koku/README.md

 environment variables set the app will run circumventing our conventional Postgres processing in favor of using Trino.

-Set the following environment variables :
+Set the following environment variables:

     S3_BUCKET_NAME=koku-bucket
     S3_ENDPOINT=http://kokuminio:9000
     S3_ACCESS_KEY=kokuminioaccess
     S3_SECRET=kokuminiosecret

-To spin up the minimum targets for Trino use :
+To spin up the minimum targets for Trino use:

     make docker-up-min-trino

-To skip building the koku image base :
+To skip building the koku image base:

     make docker-up-min-trino-no-build

-To tear down containers :
+To tear down containers:

     make docker-trino-down-all